-A phrase that means so much, but yet very few companies use fully.
+A phrase that means so much, but yet very few companies use it fully.

-This post is specifically addressed to Mary, David, John and Zao.
+This post is specifically addressed to “Mary”, “David” or “Zao”.

-All these people are “marketing personas”, working in various nutraceutical manufacturing and retail companies in the USA, Europe and Asia.
-Their names are fictional – however their positions are real, and the blog posts that we write in this blog are all addressed to them.
+All these people are “marketing personas”, working and living in the USA, Europe and Asia.
+Their names are fictional and may represent your ideal client.

-These people are our readers.
-For example, David could be working as a Marketing Manager for a major nutraceutical manufacturing company in Germany.
-Zao may be working as an Comms Manager for XYZ NutraIngredients in China, and similarly, Mary could be a Marketing Executive for a US-based online supplements retailer.
+These people could be your customers.
+For example, David could be working as a Marketing Manager for a manufacturing company in Germany.
+Zao may be working as a Comms Manager for Acme Steelworks in China, and similarly, Mary could be a Marketing Executive for a US-based online retailer.

 Here is a blueprint and beginner’s guide to getting started.

-Starting With The Basics: Creating A Personal Sheet & What It Must Contain
+Starting With The Basics: Creating A Persona Sheet & What It Must Contain

 Persona Name, i.e. Jennifer Higgins

-- Provide information of the ideal company you would like them to work in (size, type, etc.)
+- Provide information about the ideal company you would like them to work in (size, type, etc.)